ewpratten/ewpratten.com/src/_posts/2022-09-09-new-domain.md

 Secondly, this site is now anycasted and edge cached.
 Hopefully this change will make the browsing experience a little faster for viewers outside of North America.
 [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3) is now supported too.
 In the future, I might even set up some older protocols (Gopher, FTP, ..telnet..?) for fun.
 Info on that will come in a later post.

 Anyways, thanks for reading.
 I'm always amazed to see my analytics data.
-A surprising number of people read these posts :smile:
+A surprising number of people read these posts 🙂